THERE ARE LEGAL COSTS, AND THEN THERE ARE LEGAL COSTS

 Valerie’s lawyer, trying to save a case that was going south pretty fast, successfully convinced the trial court that the “directly associated legal costs incurred by the owner of the timber as a result of the trespass” included attorneys’ fees.
 Valerie claimed she had spent over $135,000 in legal fees, and the trial court awarded even more than that – $165,000 – in fees.

-I doubt that Valerie’s lawyer was going to get all of that pile of cash.
+We doubt that Valerie’s lawyer was going to get all of that.
 In fact, Val had every right to be as mad as a wet hen over counsel’s missing the expert witness deadline.
-I suspect that the lawyer and client had made a deal to salvage something out of the case, and counsel would had ended up with little more than cabfare (but no malpractice claims).
+We suspect that the lawyer and client had made a deal to salvage something out of the case, and counsel would had ended up with little more than cabfare (but no malpractice claims).
 Unfortunately, we’ll never know, because on appeal, the Chaceys convinced the Virginia Supreme Court that whatever “directly associated legal costs” might be, they are not “attorneys fees.”
 The Supreme Court was impressed that wherever the legislature intended to authorize the award of attorneys fees – in over 200 statutes in the Code – it was able to clearly say so.

 The Chaceys – not satisfied with hitting a triple – swung for the fence.
 They asked the Supreme Court to rule that where a plaintiff claiming timber trespass did not prove the value of the missing timber, the case should be thrown out.
 The Supreme Court disagreed.
 Proving a timber trespass does not require that one prove the value of the purloined pines.
 Of course, not doing so cuts the plaintiff out of a lot of damages, but the offense does not depend on proven damages.
 It just requires that a trespass to timber occur, whether the tree is worth anything or not.

-As for Valerie’s attorney, I suspect he marched straight from the courtroom to his malpractice carrier’s office.
+As for Valerie’s attorney, we suspect he was on the phone pretty quickly, calling his malpractice carrier.

 Chacey v.
-Garvey, 295 Va.
-1, 781 S.E.2d 357 (Supreme Court of Virginia, 2015).
+Garvey, Case No. 150005 (Supreme Court of Virginia, December 30, 2015).
 In 1995, Valerie Garvey bought 50 acres of land from Allan and Susan Chacey.
 The Chaceys retained ownership of adjacent property, and they reserved to themselves an easement over Garvey’s property as a means for ingress and egress to their property.

 At the end of 2012, Garvey sued the Chaceys and Blue Ridge Forestry Consultants, Inc., alleging timber theft and trespass.
 Garvey said the Chaceys had hired a logging company a few years previously to remove some timber located on their property, and that the company had trespassed on her property and removed timber without her permission.
 She alleged that she was entitled to damages for timber theft at three times the value of the timber on the stump, as well as reforestation costs not to exceed $450 an acre, the costs of ascertaining the value of the timber, and her attorney’s fees.
 She also asked for $30,000 for damages to her property caused by the trespass, including damage to the road, fencing, and the stone bridge.